ChristianCruz117/Game2338-002/GameTesting/Heroku.md

 For the staging and environment

-Finally for the production environment, heroku has a release phase that lets you run certain tasks before the final release.
+Finally for the production environment, Heroku has a release phase that lets you run certain tasks before the final release.

+In conclusion, Heroku would be perfect for developing an online game project because it helps ship code quickly and confidently.
+Its third party add-ons enhance functionality